WHO WE ARE

 Requests that cannot be fulfilled

-You should be aware the right of access is limited to your own personal data, and certain data is exempt from the right of access.
+You should be aware that GDPR rights (including the right of access) are limited to your own personal data, and certain data is exempt.
 This will include information which identifies other individuals (and parents need to be aware this may include their own children, in certain limited situations – please see further below), or information which is subject to legal privilege (for example legal advice given to or sought by the School, or documents prepared in connection with a legal action).

-The School is also not required to disclose any pupil examination scripts (or other information consisting solely of pupil test answers), provide examination or other test marks ahead of any ordinary publication, nor share any confidential reference nor any confidential reference given by the School itself for the purposes of the education, training or employment of any individual.
+The School is also not required to disclose any pupil examination scripts (or other information consisting solely of pupil test answers), provide examination or other test marks ahead of any ordinary publication date; nor share any confidential reference given by the School that was (or will be) give for the purposes of the education, training or employment of any individual.

 You may have heard of the ‘right to be forgotten’.
-However, we will sometimes have compelling reasons to refuse specific requests to amend or stop processing (or your child’s) personal details; for example a legal requirement, or where it falls within a legitimate interest identified in this Privacy Notice.
-All such request will be considered on their own merits.
+However, we will sometimes have compelling reasons to refuse specific requests to amend, delete or stop processing your (or your child’s) personal details; for example, a legal requirement, or where it falls within a legitimate interest identified in this Privacy Notice.
+Generally, if the School still considers the processing of the personal data to be necessary, it is entitled to continue.
+All such requests will be considered on their own merits.

 Where the School is relying on consent as a means to process personal data, any person may withdraw this consent at any time (subject to similar age considerations as above).
 Please be aware however that the School may not be relying on consent but have another lawful reason to process the personal data in question even without your consent.